SanjeevSahoo/WebDevNotes/Notes_Javascript.md

 When the browser parsed the HTML document, it forms a tree structure containing the object representation of all the HTML Tags.

-D	-	Document, sicne it is representation of the HTML Document O	-	Oject, since the elements are represented as object.
+D	-	Document, since it is representation of the HTML Document O	-	Oject, since the elements are represented as object.
 M	-	Model, the way the objects are arranged , the structure of the object, which is a tree structure.